EarthScope/rover/docs/commands.md

 In addition, parameters relevant to the processing pipeline (see `rover retrieve`, or the individual commands for download, ingest and index) will apply,

 Logging for individual processes in the pipeline will automatically configured with `--unique-logs --log-verbosity 3`.
 For most worker tasks, that will give empty logs (no warnings or errors), which will be automatically deleted (see `rover download`).
 To preserve logs, and to use the provided verbosity level, start the daemon with `--dev`,

+When the daemon is running status should be visible at http://localhost:8000 (by default).
+When a subscription is processed an email can be sent to the user (if `--email` is used).

 ##### Examples